What Is It?

 Petroleum Distillates is a broad term that refers to any one of numerous petroleum fractions.

 The Food and Drug Administration (FDA) includes odorless light petroleum hydrocarbons on its list of multipurpose direct food additives.
-The safety of Petroleum Distillates has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
+The safety of Petroleum Distillates has been assessed by the The Cosmetic Ingredient Review (CIR) was established in 1976 as an independent safety review program for cosmetic ingredients.
+The CIR Expert Panel consists of independent experts in dermatology, toxicology, pharmacolgy and veterinary medicine.
+The CIR includes participation by the U.S. Food & Drug Administration and the Consumer Federation of America.
+(CIR) Expert Panel.
 The CIR Expert Panel evaluated the scientific data and concluded that Petroleum Distillates was safe as a cosmetic ingredient.
 In 2006, as part of its regular re-review of cosmetic ingredients, the CIR Expert Panel considered available new data on this ingredient and reaffirmed the above conclusion.

 CIR Safety Review: Subchronic tests on a formulation containing 41.75% Petroleum Distillates did not reveal any adverse effects.
 Moderate skin irritation and mild, transient eye irritation were observed following a single exposure to undiluted Petroleum Distillates.
 Cosmetic formulations containing 29.2-55% Petroleum Distillates were generally nonirritating, and nonsensitizing, and nonphotosensitizing to human skin.
 It was concluded that Petroleum Distillates, as characterized in the report, was safe as a cosmetic ingredient.